RMLatDIBRIS/RMLatDIBRIS.github.io/examples/ooi.md

 ## Multiple iterators over a single list

-To verify multiple iterators, the following additional event type needs to be defined:
+To verify multiple iterators over a single list, the following additional event type needs to be defined:
 * `list`: the list has been structurally modified (its lenght has been changed);

 ```js